lilitao/lilitao.github.io/_posts/2018-08-16-liquibase.markdown

 ```

-While i want to create a new table named as `TblLiquibaseTest` , then i create a change log xml file named as `db.changelog.create.TblLiquibaseTest.xml` placed into resources directory , The xml content is showing below:
+When i want to create a new table named as `TblLiquibaseTest` , then i create a database change log xml file named as `db.changelog.create.TblLiquibaseTest.xml` placed into resources directory , The xml content is showing below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>